The Nice Guys: Plot

-In 1977 Los Angeles, down-on-his-luck private eye Holland March is hired by porn star Misty Mountain's aunt, Mrs. Glenn, who claims to have seen Misty still alive after her death.
-March's investigation leads him to Amelia Kuttner, an associate of Misty who pays violent enforcer Jackson Healy to scare March away.

-Healy is interrogated by two thugs, "Blueface" — so named after he sets off a dye pack while searching Healy's apartment — and Older Guy, about Amelia.
-Healy wards them off with a shotgun and teams up with a reluctant March to find Amelia first.
+In 1977 Los Angeles, Holland March is a private eye hired by Mrs. Glenn to find her niece, porn star Misty Mountains, who she claims to have seen after her death.
+March's investigation leads him to Amelia Kuttner.
+A fearful Amelia pays Jackson Healy, a violent enforcer, to scare March away.
+After visiting March at his home and breaking his arm, he accepts a Yoo-hoo from March's teenage daughter, Holly, as he leaves.
+When Healy returns home (with a case of Yoo-hoo), he is interrogated by two thugs, "Blueface"—so named after he sets off a dye pack while searching Healy's apartment—and Older Guy, about Amelia.
+Believing Amelia is in danger, Healy wards them off and teams up with a reluctant March to find her.

-March and Healy question Amelia's anti-pollution protest group and meet Chet, who brings them to the burnt-down house of Amelia's boyfriend Dean, who died in the fire.
-They learn that Amelia and Dean were working with Misty on an "experimental film" — combining pornography and investigative journalism.
+The duo visit Amelia's anti-pollution protest group and meet Chet, who brings them to the burnt-down house of Amelia's boyfriend Dean, who died in the fire.
+They learn that Amelia and Dean were working with Misty on an "experimental film" combining pornography and investigative journalism.

-The two infiltrate a party in search of the film's financier, Sid Shattuck.
-Healy discovers the film is missing, while March drunkenly finds Shattuck dead and unknowingly crosses paths with Amelia.
-March's daughter Holly, having snuck along to the party, stops Blueface from killing Amelia.
-Blueface is struck in a hit-and-run, and Amelia flees.
+The two infiltrate a party to search for the film's financier, Sid Shattuck.
+At the party, Healy discovers the film is missing, while March stumbles upon Shattuck's dead body and crosses paths with Amelia.
+Holly, having snuck along to the party, stops Blueface from killing Amelia.
+Blueface is struck in a hit-and-run and Amelia flees.
 Healy subdues Older Guy and finds Blueface dying.
-Blueface tells Healy his boss has dispatched a hit man named John Boy to kill all witnesses.
-Healy discreetly kills Blueface.
-The police arrive at the scene, and March and Healy are met by Amelia's mother, Judith Kuttner, a high-ranking official in the Justice Department, who claims Amelia is delusional.
-Judith hires the duo to find her daughter.
+Blueface tells Healy that his boss has dispatched a hit man named John Boy to kill all witnesses.
+Healy discreetly kills Blueface by strangling him.
+The police arrive at the scene.

+March and Healy are met by Amelia's mother Judith Kuttner, a high-ranking official in the Justice Department.
+Judith claims Amelia is delusional and hires them to find her, for which March demands US$5,000 in payment.
 March and Healy go to an airport hotel where Amelia is meeting with distributors for the film.
-John Boy has arrived ahead of them; they witness the businessmen being slaughtered and hastily retreat, only for Amelia to land on their car, shoot at them, and knock herself unconscious.
+However, John Boy has arrived ahead of them and is slaughtering the distributors.
+The duo hastily retreat, only for Amelia to land on their car and accidentally knock herself unconscious.

 They take her to March's house, where she accuses her mother of colluding with car makers to suppress the catalytic converter, which regulates exhaust emissions.
-Amelia created the film to expose their collusion and believes her mother has had everyone connected to the film killed.
+Amelia created the film to expose their collusion and believes her mother has been killing everyone connected to the film.
+A disbelieving March calls Tally, Judith's assistant, and tells her Amelia has been found.
+Tally tells him the family's doctor will arrive to check on Amelia.
+At the same time, she tasks them with delivering a briefcase of money to Judith.